-The Deputy SENDCo is Mrs Imogen Burns BA Hons in English Literature & Philosophy and PGCE Secondary in English.
-CPT3A accredited.
+The Deputy SENDCo is Mrs Imogen Burns.

 4.2 The SEND Governor

 The SEND Governor is currently Mr James McGarry.

 The SEND Governor will:

 - Help to raise awareness of SEND issues at governing board meetings - Monitor the quality and effectiveness of SEND and disability provision within the school and update the governing board on this - Work with the Head of School and SENDCo to determine the strategic development of the SEND policy and provision in the school - Liaise with the Deputy Head who oversees student welfare to ascertain SEND overlap with Pastoral support needed / provide; as well as the Assistant Headteacher Achievement as necessary.